merenlab/merenlab.org/_posts/anvio/2016-06-22-anvio-tutorial-v2.md

 If you have a `colors` file, you can add it into the mix to have some specific visual identifiers for your bins by adding `--colors colors.txt`

-You can find example files to learn about the format of these simple files [here](https://github.com/meren/anvio/tree/master/tests/sandbox/example_files_for_external_binning_results). a
+You can find example files to learn about the format of these simple files [here](https://github.com/meren/anvio/tree/master/tests/sandbox/example_files_for_external_binning_results).

 ### anvi-interactive

-Anvi'o interactive is one of the most sophisticated parts of anvi'o.
+Anvi'o interactive interface is one of the most sophisticated parts of anvi'o.
 In the context of the metagenomic workflow, the interactive interface allows you to browse your data in an intuitive way as it shows multiple aspects of your data, visualize the results of unsupervised binning, perform supervised binning, or refine existing bins.

 {:.notice}
 The interactive interface of anvi'o is written from scratch, and can do much more than what is mentioned above.
 In fact, you don't even need anvi'o profiles to visualize your data using the interactive interface.
 But since this is a tutorial for the metagenomic workflow, we will save you from these details.
 If you are intersted to learn more, we have other resources that provide **detailed descriptions of [the anvi'o interactive interface and data formats it works with]({% post_url anvio/2016-02-27-the-anvio-interactive-interface %})**.